pieViks/queue-worker/README.md

 * Queue - string containing the name of the queue the job was added to
 * ID - string containing the new token of the enqueued job

-## Step-By-Step ##

-For a more in-depth look at what php-resque does under the hood (without needing to directly examine the code), have a look at `HOWITWORKS.md`.

 ## Contributors ##

 ### Project Lead ###